pdjr-archive/n2k-modules/THR100/README.md

 | SPEED     | Speed (0-100%)    | Potentiometer  | Optional |
 | AZIMUTH   | Angle             | Potentiometer  | Optional |

-Optional inputs are enabled by PCB DIP switch.
+Input signals are decoded and transmitted to a remote thruster identified by an address configured by a PCB DIP switch.

-The address of the thruster being controlled by the __THR100__ is also set by PCB DIP switch.
+The address of the thruster being controlled by the __THR100__ is set by PCB DIP switch.

 ## THR100 acting as a relay interface